 If a school site is contaminated and requires regulatory oversight, remediate the site to meet local, state, or federal EPA region standards, whichever is most stringent.
 Documentation must be provided to prove that safe levels of contamination have been achieved.
-If a site does not require regulatory oversight, the site must be rendered suitable for use as a school.
+If site does not require regulatory oversight, the site must be rendered suitable for use as a school.

 Environmental site assessments are conducted through the SCA's Industrial & Environmental Hygiene (IEH) Division and are typically completed prior to the start of schematic design.
 Brownfield and site contamination status documentation may be obtained through the feasibility report or IEH.
+Phase II ESAs, as applicable.
+The SCA's IEH environmental consultant will provide a design to render the site suitable for use as a school and that design is to be included in the Contract Documents.